mgcooper/icemodel/icemodel/+icemodel/+forcing/README.md

-the depth-tagged thermistor string, and the standardized 10 m `t_i_10m`. **We provide only**: read the L3 channels; derive per `site_type` (`ablation`/`surface_height`); clamp `snow_depth >= 0`; unit conversions; and per-sample FLAGS. **No GEUS data value is modified** — we flag, never silently fix.
-The one correction (de-stepping) is an opt-in transform applied at analysis time, never baked into the staged data (see below).
+the depth-tagged thermistor string, and the standardized 10 m `t_i_10m`. **We provide only**: read the L3 channels; derive per `site_type` (`ablation`/`surface_height`); clamp `snow_depth >= 0`; unit conversions; and per-sample FLAGS. **No GEUS data value is modified** — we flag, we do not fix.
+The one correction (de-stepping) is an opt-in transform applied at analysis time, never written into the staged data (see below).

 ### Gap flag (sensor-derived; trend usable, exclude only RATE diagnostics)